Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Model reduction for a large number of Monte Carlo runs

 \section{Model reduction for a large number of Monte Carlo runs}

 In Sections~\ref{sec: Model reduction for SDEs} and \ref{sec: Model reduction for stochastic Hamiltonian systems} we have demonstrated how model reduction can be used to efficiently solve high dimensional SDEs for one given realization of the Wiener process.
 In this section we will argue that model reduction also allows an efficient approach to another typical computational issue arising in numerical simulations of SDEs.
 In order to compute the statistical properties of the solution of \eqref{eq: Stochastic differential equation - general} or \eqref{eq: Stochastic Hamiltonian system - general}, one typically needs a very large number of Monte Carlo runs, that is, one needs to simulate the solution for a very large number of independent realizations of the Wiener process.
 We will show that when empirical data on the considered system is available, it can be used to construct a reduced model which requires less computational effort to yield the desired results.
-A related idea appears in \cite{BoyavalLelievre2010}, where a variance reduction method using the reduced basis paradigm is proposed.
-However, model reduction is used there for an efficient calculation of control variates rather than for constructing a reduced SDE.